-Filipino nurses in the United Kingdom receive so many benefits from work and the government welfare system that staying at their current status may not sound unwise.
-However, after a careful assessment, and hearing the common “I should have” statements from nurses who arrived ahead of us, there are valuable things that you should act on immediately and never delay.
+Filipino nurses in the United Kingdom receive so many benefits from work and the government welfare system that is staying at their current status may not sound unwise.
+However, after a careful assessment and hearing the common “I should have” statements from nurses who arrived ahead of us, there are valuable things that you should act on immediately and never delay.

 Failure to register at a nurses union group

 Filipino workers abroad tend to save as much as possible to maximize their dollar remittance back home.
 In the process, they sacrifice what could be career savers.
 One of them is a nursing trade union that assists nurses in various ways, such as promoting their worker rights, representing their interests such as negotiating pay terms, or lobbying governments to improve the quality of patient care, among others.

 Popular nursing union organizations are the Royal College of Nursing and Unison.
 Some nurses forgo membership in these organizations as a way to save costs.
 While this move can save money, nurses are also left vulnerable or alone in case of trouble — discrimination at work, unreasonable termination, or involvement in a case against medical malpractice.
 These unfortunate circumstances could be a costly affair for non-union nurses and, in some cases, might even cost them their careers.

 So even if it costs extra, signing up with a nurses union group is like buying extra insurance and peace of mind.